adam-mhd94/ollama-lora-deploy/deploy_instructions.md

 ## 1. Install llama.cpp:

-Ensure you have installed llama.cpp for converting the model.
+Ensure you have built llama.cpp locally for converting the model.

 ## 2. Navigate to llama.cpp Directory:
 ```bash